wjassim/WARP-Q/README.md

 ```

 The provided code computes raw WARP-Q scores.
 It also maps them onto the standard MOS rating using a mapping model given by --mapping_model argument.
 As proposed in [2], there are different models available.
 More details about these models will be provided soon.

+## Score Mapping
+The original implementation of WARP-Q provides quality scores with negative correlations, i.e., lower rating means better quality, as this metric is designed based on  subsequence alignment costs of speech signals.
+To make WARP-Q scores compatible with that of other standard quality metrics, in [2], we explored the possibility of mapping these scores onto standard MOS ratings using ML algorithms.
+Several models have been employed and evaluated.